Dick Bertel: WGCH (FM) in Greenwich

 By January 1949, he was hosting The Teen Turntable on WGCH on Saturday afternoons, working for free to gain experience just as he was presently doing at WNLK.
 After hosting The Hi Teen Show on WNLK in the morning, he would take a bus to Greenwich carrying a case of his personal collection of 78 RPM records for use on his WGCH show.
 Within weeks, WGCH offered him an announcing shift on Thursday and Friday afternoons and all day Saturday as well as $18 per week, making this his first paid position.
 On Saturday nights he hosted a listener call-in show called Request Party and co-hosted Jazz Cavalcade with a local record collector, Bill Gray.
 On Sundays he hosted a music show called Rhythm and Song.

-In the Summer of 1949, Bertel was made the acting program director at WGCH, covering for program director Jack Hines during his hospitalization for pneumonia and the recovery that followed.
+In the Summer of 1949, Bertelmann was made the acting program director at WGCH, covering for program director Jack Hines during his hospitalization for pneumonia and the recovery that followed.

-In 1950, Bertel hosted a Christmas broadcast featuring music conducted by Erich Kunzel, then a student at Greenwich High School, who would become known as the "Prince of Pops" during an illustrious career leading the Cincinnati Pops Orchestra.
+In 1950, Bertelmann hosted a Christmas broadcast featuring music conducted by Erich Kunzel, then a student at Greenwich High School, who would become known as the "Prince of Pops" during an illustrious career leading the Cincinnati Pops Orchestra.

-Bertel continued to work at WGCH until he graduated from NYU in 1952.
+Bertelmann continued to work at WGCH until he graduated from NYU in 1952.
 By that time, however, struggling to find an audience and advertisers on the FM band, WGCH was only broadcasting for 3 1/2 hours per day.
 At the end of that year, it ceased operations altogether.

+That station has no relations to the current WGCH which commenced in 1964.

 WNAB in Bridgeport

-While continuing his work at WGCH, in 1951 Bertel left WNLK to begin working Sundays at WNAB (WCUM today), the ABC affiliate in Bridgeport, Conn., where a friend he had made at WNLK, Bill Edwardsen, was now the chief announcer.
+While continuing his work at WGCH, in 1951 Bertelmann left WNLK to begin working Sundays at WNAB (today WCUM), the ABC affiliate in Bridgeport, where a friend he had made at WNLK, Bill Edwardsen, was now the chief announcer.
 (Edwardsen would become a fixture in the Albany - Schenectady - Troy, N.Y. market, primarily on WGY Radio and WRGB Television.)

 When he graduated from NYU in 1952, he was hired for the daily night shift, his first full-time position.
-Although he would continue to host The Saturday Night Dance Party, soon he was moved to the midday shift and was appointed to be the continuity director, writing all of the commercial copy for the station.
-He left WNAB in 1954 to work for WSTC (described below).
+Although he would continue to host The Saturday Night Dance Party, he was soon moved to the midday shift and was appointed to be the continuity director, writing all of the commercial copy for the station.
+He left WNAB in 1954 to work for WSTC.

 On Sunday nights, WNAB broadcast live performances of big bands appearing at the Ritz Ballroom in Bridgeport.
-Bertel participated as an announcer, receiving his first professional experience working with celebrities.
+Bertelmann participated as an announcer, receiving his first professional experience working with celebrities.
 In this capacity, he interviewed famous musicians including Billy May, Lionel Hampton, Louis Armstrong, Charlie Spivak, Lou Monte, Don Cornell, Ralph Flanagan, and Steve Lawrence.